-There are others that I recommend, but I go into detail on these on my Best CBD Oil for Cats list (click the link to see our reviews of the top 5 CBD oils for cats).
+There are others that I recommend, but I go into detail on these on my Best CBD Oil for Cats (click the link to see our reviews of the top 5 CBD oils for cats).
 For this article, however, talking about just this one option is more to the point in helping you better understand CBD oil, the benefits, and the selection process.

 HolistaPet brand CBD products are the number one choice on CBD for cats for several reasons.

-HolistaPet offers tincture, treats, and capsules to give you the most variety possible when administering CBD to your pet.
+HolistaPet offers tinctures, treats, and capsules to give you the most variety possible when administering CBD to your pet.
 I love that they offer smaller packages as well as bulk buying choices.
 I would start with a smaller package, however, until you know for sure which way your cat prefers receiving her CBD dose.

 The ingredients are 100% natural, all organic, non-GMO.
 The products are gluten-free, dairy-free, made in the U.S.A., and have zero preservatives and additives.
-They’re third-party tested for potency, and even offer free shipping on all their orders.
+They’re third-party tested for potency and even offer free shipping on all their orders.

 Why I’m Now Onboard for CBD Oil for Cats